 Alcoholics will stop drinking if they come to hate the flavor of their favorite alcoholic beverages.

-Hypnotherapy is another highly effective way of breaking unhealthy habits, and it can get rid of any habit.
+Hypnotherapy Caulfield (or in your area) is another highly effective way of breaking unhealthy habits, and it can get rid of any habit.
 Although it can work for the same issues as aversion therapy, it is especially effective with less tangible habits like excessive worrying or constant procrastination.

 It’s possible to practice self-hypnosis by listening to a self-hypnotic recording, but it is far more effective if a person sees a professional hypnotherapist.
 All a person seeing a hypnotherapist has to do is relax, follow hypnotic suggestions, and slip into a drowsy state.